-My program (Voom) will remind you to take a two minute break once an hour while working at your computer, tablet, or phone.
+Make sure you take a two-minute break once an hour while working at your computer, tablet, or phone.
 Two minutes once an hour is the exact amount of time and interval at which you need to move in order to prevent chronic disease.

 “It really is amazing how just moving a little more throughout the day can affect your health — you’ll notice positive changes within a day.”

-It really is amazing how just moving a little more throughout the day can affect your health — you’ll notice positive changes within a day.
-We’re working on another iteration of the program now and we’re always in the market for user feedback.
+It really is amazing how just moving a little more throughout the day can affect your health — you’ll notice positive changes almost immediately.

 What are some of the warning signs that digital nomads should be on the lookout for, that tell them they’re developing an overuse injury?

 The greatest warning sign that you’re developing an overuse injury is that you consider yourself a digital nomad!
 It’s next to impossible to be on the road, not using ergonomic devices, not taking frequent stretch and strengthening breaks to stabilize muscles, and NOT at some point develop some type of injury.
 The body just wasn’t made to function this way.

 As far as symptoms of these injuries go, it’s going to be pain.
 Everyone experiences pain a little bit differently, and an injury can really occur just about anywhere on the body and be related to overuse, cumulative trauma, or repetitive strain.

 If you are in pain, you should keep a journal of what seems to trigger it the most.
 Is it a long car ride?
 Hours in front of the computer?
 Sleeping?
 That will give you a good idea of where to start.

 For those already suffering from an overuse injury, do you have any general advice on how best to treat it?